IsmaeelAkram/jason/README.md

 - SHA384
 - SHA512

-And it's very easy to add your own custom algorithm in `brute.cpp:performHash()`!
+And it's very easy to add your own custom algorithm in `brute.cpp:performHash()`